- Housing and Dining

 Commuter Meal Plan Exemption

-Student can request commuter meal plan exemption for one of the following:
+Students can request a commuter meal plan exemption for one of the following reasons:

-In order for this student to be exempt from the plan, the student must provide documentation showing an EFC (Expected Family Contribution) of $500 or less.
-This documentation can be in the form of a FAFSA report or a copy from the Card Services Supervisor in Parking and Card Services.
+In order for the student to be exempt from the plan, the student must provide documentation showing an EFC (Expected Family Contribution) of $500 or less.
+This documentation can be in the form of a FAFSA report submitted to Parking and Card Services, along with the Commuter Meal Plan Exemption Request form.

 Off campus Student Teaching, Internship, Clinical or Cooperative that prohibits the student from coming to campus:

-These students must be enrolled in Saint Louis University student teaching or other internship experiences for the entire semester.
-These students do not reside in Saint Louis University housing nor do they take additional classes on campus during this student teaching or internship period.
+These students must be enrolled in a Saint Louis University student teaching program, or internship, for the entire semester.
+These students do not reside in Saint Louis University housing, nor do they take additional classes on campus during this student teaching or internship period.
 The student absence should be for the entire semester.
 In order for this student to be exempt from the plan, the student must submit this signed exemption request by the Dean of the relevant program.

 To request a commuter meal plan exemption, please complete the Commuter Meal Plan Exemption Request (pdf)